Blueberryy/Anti-Speedrunner_System/README.md

 The Anti-Speedrunner System provides the option to lock/unlock convar values.
 By locking a convar's value, the Anti-Speedrunner System will prevent convars from reverting to their default values across map changes until the server ends or restarts.

+> The default lock and unlock switch symbols are "==" and "!=" respectively.
+You can change these on lines 17 and 18 in the anti-speedrunner_system.inc file.
+The character limit for both is 2.

 #### Usage:
 Normal
 ```